 - Practice Optimism.
 Thinking positive thoughts and surrounding yourself with positive people really does help.
 When we replace “I don’t think I will ever get over this.” with “This was challenging but I have learnt a lot” we transform defeat into resilient success.

 - Help others and express gratitude.
 Studies show that people are more resilient when they have strong support networks of friends and family to help them cope with a crisis.
 You get an even bigger resilience boost by giving support.
 When we reach out and help others, we create meaning and purpose that helps push us through adversity.
 No wonder Paul tells us to “consider the needs of others as more important than our own (Philippians 2:4)

 - Remember your comebacks.
-There is something incredibly inspiring about recounting the challenges we have faced and overcome.
+There is something incredibly inspiring about recounting the challenges we have already faced and overcome.
 Sharing these stories with others can build resilience not only in us but in them as well.
 No wonder God told the Israelites to remember and recount their story of escape from slavery, endurance in the desert and entry into the promised land.
 They were a resilient people who overcame incredible obstacles time and time again.

 - Increase physical activity.
 Going for a long walk boosts our happiness and our resilience.It also raises our spirits and brings joy to our souls.
 No wonder people often feel close to God when walking through a forest or on the beach.